1. Activate your CampusID and set up your PAWS account and email.

 To ensure Georgia State University can reach you or close contact person in case of an emergency each student must update his or her information each semester.
 A hold is placed on your PAWS account each semester to remind you to update your information.
 Instructions on removing the hold are located here.

 5. Submit your final transcript and proof of degree.

-If you have not already done so, you are required to turn in an official transcript from all post-secondary institutions attended, and an official, final transcript and degree certificate showing proof of earned degree from your graduating institution (unless Georgia State University) before the first day of classes.
+Admitted graduate students are required to turn in an official transcript from all post-secondary institutions attended, and an official, final transcript and degree certificate showing proof of earned degree from your graduating institution (unless Georgia State University) before the first day of classes.
 Review your application status page for outstanding transcripts required, and our transcript submission page for details about how to submit your transcripts.
 You should submit final transcripts to :